Customary international law: Evidence of customary international law

-In 1950, the International Law Commission listed the following sources as forms of evidence of customary international law: treaties, decisions of national and international courts, national legislation, opinions of national legal advisors, diplomatic correspondence, and practice of international organizations.
+Customary international law may be evidenced in a variety of ways, including through action or failure to act as well as through acts carried out in relation both to other states as well as international organisations.
+In 1950, the International Law Commission listed the following as forms of evidence: treaties, decisions of national and international courts, national legislation, opinions of national legal advisors, diplomatic correspondence, and practice of international organizations.
 In 2018, the Commission adopted Conclusions on Identification of Customary International Law with commentaries.
 The United Nations General Assembly welcomed the Conclusions and encouraged their widest possible dissemination.
+However, such rules are typically less definite in their formulation, and thus subject to doubt in practice.